 100th tenure track professorship at TUM

-The Technical University of Munich (TUM) has recruited its 100th tenure track professor: Jana Giceva (31), a computer scientist, who joins TUM from Imperial College London.
+The Technical University of Munich (TUM) has recruited its 100th tenure track professor.
 Half of all of the selected academics have come to TUM from highly respected institutions abroad.
 The TUM model is seen as the way forward for making the German academic appointment system competitive at the international level.
 It presents appointees with a clear path for promotion within the TUM faculty right from the start.

 TUM appoints outstanding post-doc researchers to assistant professorships (W2 positions in the compensation framework).
 If they deliver excellent results, they are promoted to an associate professorship after six years.
 That means more than just a tenured position – associate professors are also provided with more resources and higher compensation (W3).
 Later they can achieve a full professorship, with further improvements in conditions.
 This model corresponds to best practices at the international level.

 The opportunity for this “genuine” advancement based on binding and transparent criteria makes the “TUM Faculty Tenure Track” a role model for the German university system.
 In addition – in contrast to older German models – right from the start, it guarantees the professors complete independence and enough time to develop their own research profile and pursue larger and more risky projects.

 It soon became clear that this career path had worldwide appeal.
 Half of the 100 professors were recruited from abroad from such universities as Harvard, Stanford, Berkeley, Cambridge, Zurich, and the Massachusetts Institute of Technology (MIT).
 The young academics, 38% of whom are women, have an average age of 35.
 The 3% success rate for applicants testifies to the quality of the standards applied by TUM.